 There is an important link between nutrients and oxygen in the marine environment.
-An increase in nutrients will increase biological activity, causing an increase in dissolved oxygen production in surface waters, but oxygen consumed during decay of biological organic matter leads to a subsequent decrease in dissolved oxygen.
-Enhanced nutrient inputs into coastal regions have been shown to cause eutrophication (Painting et al., 2013), the side effect being a decline in dissolved oxygen.
-Hence, dissolved oxygen is used as an indicator of the status of ecosystem health within several directives and conventions designed to protect the UK marine environment.
-This includes the Water Framework Directive (WFD, Best et al., 2007), the Marine Strategy Framework Directive (MSFD, Ferreira et al., 2011), OSPAR Common Procedure (Foden et al., 2010), and monitoring carried out under the Urban Waste Water Treatment Directive (91/271/EEC) and Nitrates Directive (91/676/EEC).
-However, dissolved oxygen concentrations within these directives and conventions are only used to identify undesirable disturbance from the indirect effect of nutrient enrichment (OSPAR Common Procedure, Foden et al., 2010) or as an indicator within the eutrophication quality descriptor (MSFD Descriptor 5) as an indirect effect of nutrient enrichment (MSFD Criterion 5.3; Ferreira et al., 2011).
-There is no specific requirement to monitor dissolved oxygen concentration under such directives despite factors other than eutrophication being responsible for development of oxygen deficiency in coastal and shelf sea waters.
+An increase in nutrients will generally increase production of organic matter via photosynthesis, causing an increase in dissolved oxygen production in the surface ocean.
+However, decay of accumulated organic matter by microbial respiration leads to a decrease in dissolved oxygen.
+Enhanced nutrient inputs into coastal regions have been shown to cause eutrophication (Painting et al., 2013), one important side effect being a decline in dissolved oxygen.
+Hence, dissolved oxygen is used as an indicator of the status of ecosystem health within the legislation designed to protect the UK marine environment through the Water Environment Regulations 2017 and the Marine Strategy Regulations 2010 and the Programme of Measures 2015, which are the UK implementation of the EU Water Framework Directive (WFD; Best et al., 2007) and the Marine Strategy Framework Directive (MSFD, Ferreira et al., 2011) respectively.
+However, in assessments made under this legislation, dissolved oxygen concentrations are used only to identify undesirable disturbance from the indirect effect of nutrient enrichment (OSPAR Common Procedure; Foden et al., 2010) as an indicator within the eutrophication quality descriptor (MSFD Descriptor 5) and an indirect effect of nutrient enrichment (MSFD Criterion 5.3; Ferreira et al., 2011).
+There is no additional requirement to monitor dissolved oxygen concentration under the legislation despite factors other than eutrophication being responsible for development of oxygen deficiency in coastal and shelf sea waters.
 Although dissolved oxygen was proposed as an indicator for Seafloor Integrity within the MSFD (Rice et al., 2012), it was not included in the final selection of indicators.
-As a critical component of several indicators of 'Good Environmental Status' (GES), it is important to develop a thorough understanding of the controls and consequences of oxygen dynamics in UK coastal and shelf water and the potential response of oxygen dynamics to climate change.
+As a critical component of several indicators of good environmental status (GES), it is important to develop a thorough understanding of the controls and consequences of oxygen dynamics in UK coastal and shelf water and the potential response of oxygen dynamics to climate change.